DebianDog/SFSget/README.md

 The 'sfsget' application for downloading .squashfs modules from releases section:
 [Extra Modules splitted in categories](https://github.com/DebianDog/SFSget_Extramodules-Jessie/releases)

-Included also related packages 'sfsload', 'portablesfs-loadsfs-fuse' 'apt2sfs' (scripts: e.g. loadmodule, apt2sfs)
+Included also related packages 'sfsload', 'portablesfs-loadsfs-fuse' 'apt2sfs' remasterscripts (scripts: e.g. loadmodule, apt2sfs, remastercow)

-In progress... (needs a lot of fixing to be done)
+In progress... (some fixing to be done)